Photo: Fotolia_anyaberkut

 What can I study at the Ohm?

-At the Ohm, we offer a wide range of interesting bachelor’s and master’s degree programmes in the fields of engineering sciences, social sciences, business, and design.
+At the Ohm, we offer a wide range of interesting bachelor’s and master’s degree programmes in the fields of engineering sciences, social sciences, health, business, and design.
 In general, bachelor’s programmes last seven semesters, while master’s courses take three.

 Click here for an overview and some brief information on the individual programmes.